 ‘Could experimental sensory translation of art works improve their accessibility for sensory diverse exhibition audiences?’

-Eva Fotiadi is a researcher within the Situated Art and Design research group and a theory tutor at the St Joost School of Art and Design, where she is also a member of the Diversity Dialogues platform
+Eva Fotiadi is a researcher within the Situated Art, Design and Technology research group and a theory tutor at the St Joost School of Art and Design, where she is also a member of the Diversity Dialogues platform

 Eva Fotiadi is a historian and theorist of interdisciplinary practices in contemporary art and design.
 She holds a Bachelor in archaeology and art history from the Aristotle’s University Thessaloniki (Greece), a Masters’ in Museum Studies from Leicester University (UK) and a PhD in contemporary art history from the University of Amsterdam.
 She has been a postdoc and visiting researcher at Free University Berlin and Princeton University.